AQAPhysicsExam Board Revision

 Key Concepts

-• 1Nuclear structure: protons and neutrons make up the nucleus, held together by the strong nuclear force.
+• 1Nuclear structure: protons and neutrons in the nucleus.

-• 4Nuclear fusion: the process of combining light nuclei to form a heavier nucleus, also releasing energy.
+• 4Nuclear fusion: combining light nuclei to form heavier nuclei, releasing energy.

 Simple Explanation

 Nuclear physics looks at the tiny parts of atoms called nuclei, which are made of protons and neutrons.
-Sometimes these nuclei can break apart or combine, which can release a lot of energy.
+Sometimes, these nuclei can change and release energy, like when they decay or split apart.
 This energy can be used in things like power plants or medical treatments.
-Understanding how these processes work helps us use nuclear energy safely and effectively.
+Understanding how these processes work helps us harness their power safely.

 Memory Trick